Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 DUI and DWI Laws

-Maryland distinguishes between a DUI and DWI when it comes to the law.
+Maryland distinguishes between a DUI and a DWI when it comes to the law.
 A DUI in the Old Line State is not to be taken lightly either way.

 Get caught with a BAC of 0.08 and you will be at the legal limit.
-Push it to 0.15 and you will be considered to have a high BAC.
+Push it to 0.15, and you will be considered to have a high BAC.
 A DUI carries with it some heavy penalties.

 Here is how things break down by offense:

-• First offense could result in up to $1,000 in fines and up to one year in jail
+• First Offense could result in up to $1,000 in fines and up to one year in jail

-Two convictions in two years could also see you wind up with a mandatory period of license suspension followed by a minimum required period of participation in the Ignition Interlock Program
+Two convictions in two years could also see you wind up with a mandatory period of license suspension, followed by a minimum required period of participation in the Ignition Interlock Program

 You could also be required to take an alcohol abuse assessment and program.